conroy9068/project-2-quiz-app/readme.md

 ## Credits

 - Leeds quiz app project, I used this project as a template to build my quiz app.
 [Link](https://github.com/andreas-ka/leeds-quiz)
-- I used this youtube tutorial to desigmn the questions answers and timer.
+- I used this youtube tutorial to design the questions answers and timer.
 [Link](https://www.youtube.com/watch?v=dtKciwk_si4&t=4308s)

 ### Content